ihsoft/KIS/README.md

 KIS - Kerbal Inventory System
 ===

-KIS introduce new gameplay mechanics by adding a brand new inventory sytem and and EVA usables items as tools.
+KIS introduce new gameplay mechanics by adding a brand new inventory sytem and EVA usables items as tools.
 You want to build a rover on Duna from scratch?
 Now you can...

 Main features